Instrumental/instrumentald/CUSTOM_METRICS.md

 ### Timeouts

 Your script is responsible for managing timeouts.
 The `instrument_server` process will not attempt to terminate your process for you.

+### Powershell Integration

+Windows administrators may create Powershell scripts following the above guidelines.
+You should write your output to the STDOUT stream using `Write-Output`.
+The file extension of the Powershell script must be `.ps1` in order for it to be executd by the Instrument Server process.